 Some of them have received huge prison sentences.
 Fr.
 Carl Kabat was given 18 years for his part in a 'Silo Pruning Hooks' action, in which a jackhammer and air compressor were used to damage the silo cover lid of Minuteman II missile.
-Helen Woodson, who took part in the same action, is serving 17 years, having had her sentence increased after escaping, quite openly, from prison in order to protest against the nuclear arms race. priorest against the indicat arms face, pollution of the environment, and prison conditions for women.
+Helen Woodson, who took part in the same action, is serving 17 years, having had her sentence increased after escaping, quite openly, from prison in order to protest against the nuclear arms race. pollution of the environment, and prison conditions for women.
 In all, there have been 30 Plowshares and other related actions, mostly in the US, though also in Europe and in Australia - but not, interestingly enough, so far in this country.

 In an attempt to explore the possibility of a Ploughshares movement in Britain, a Swords Into Ploughshares gathering took place in London on or its demise.
-April 4th, 1989, marks the 40th anniversary of the signing of the North Atlantic Treaty, through which NATO was formed, and the Campaign for Non-Alignment is marking the anniversary with a major conference in London, calling for an end to NATO and the Cold War.

-OUT OF NATO ...
+OUT OF NATO...
 INTO

 AS NATO approaches its 40th birthday, pressure is mounting for alternatives to the Cold War and the military alliances which have played a central role in it.
-NATO's biggest birthday may well be the beginning of its demise.
+NATO's biggest birthday may well be the beginning of its denies.